 How to Make Banana Bread

-1. Over the top of your batter, sprinkle the baking soda, baking powder, cinnamon, salt, and flour, then stir to combine.
+1. Add dry ingredients: Over the top of your batter, sprinkle the baking soda, baking powder, cinnamon, salt, and flour so that they are all evenly distributed, then stir by hand just until combined and no streaks of flour remain.

 How old can bananas be for banana bread?

 The best banana bread is made with overly ripe bananas.
 You can tell bananas are overripe when they turn deep yellow and get brown giraffe spots all over them.
 Even almost completely black bananas are still good for banana bread.
-My family can handle eating fresh bananas with just a few spots, but once they start looking like this, I know nobody is going to touch them.

 You can speed up the banana ripening process by placing several bananas and an apple inside of a brown paper bag, closing the top and letting them sit on the counter for a day or two.
 The gases released will speed up the banana ripening process using this method.

-Or if you don't already happen to have ripe bananas on hand and can’t wait for your underripe (or perfectly ripe, depending on your point of view) bananas to ripen fully, you can help the process along by sticking the bananas in the oven for a little bit.
-Just place them whole (with peel intact) on a baking sheet and bake at 300 degrees F for about 20 minutes, then cool, peel, and use in this banana bread recipe as normal.
+Or if you don’t already happen to have ripe bananas on hand and can’t wait for your underripe bananas to ripen fully, you can help the process along by sticking the bananas in the oven for a little bit.
+Just place them whole (with peel intact) on a baking sheet and bake at 300°F for about 20 minutes, then cool, peel, and use in this recipe as normal.

-Best Banana Bread Recipe Tips
+Amy’s Recipe Tips

 • Bake until a skewer comes out clean.
 A toothpick really isn’t long enough to accurately test a loaf of banana bread.
 A wooden skewer or sharp knife is a better testing tool to tell whether the banana bread is done all the way through.

 • Make it your own!
-Feel free to add your favorite mix-ins or sprinkle the top of your banana bread with chocolate chips or a streusel before baking to change things up.
+Feel free to add your favorite mix-ins or sprinkle the top of your banana bread with chocolate chips, chopped nuts, or a streusel before baking to change things up.

 Can you freeze banana bread?